 As a church musician, Charli has served as music director at churches in North Carolina and California.
-She is currently Director of Traditional Worship at Mount Tabor United Methodist Church in Winston-Salem, where she recently conducted Michael John Trotta’s Seven Last Words with a fifty-voice choir and instrumentalists drawn from the Winston-Salem Symphony.
+She is currently Director of Traditional Music at Wesley Memorial Methodist Church in High Point, NC, where she recently conducted Taylor Scott Davis' Magnificat with chamber orchestra.
+In her previous position at Mount Tabor United Methodist Church in Winston-Salem, she conducted Michael John Trotta’s Seven Last Words, Vivaldi's Gloria, and excerpts from Handel's Messiah.
 Outside of church, she has served as assistant conductor for the Piedmont Chamber Singers, assistant conductor for Piedmont Opera’s production of Il Trovatore, and as director of the women’s choir of Methodist University.

 Recent vocal workshops include Chorworks at Duke, the Seraphic Fire Professional Choral Institute at the Aspen Music Festival, and Classic Lyric Arts Italy.
 She has pursued advanced studies in conducting at the Sarteano Chamber Choral Conducting Workshop and the Atlanta Conducting Institute.